ONline COURSES

 4-day Abstract MoFo Workshop (instruction, materials, substrates, guest lecture, lunches, snacks, 24/7 studio access)

-Accommodations: One huge shared (2 queen beds) room with its own bathroom; two queen rooms that share a bathroom.
+Accommodations: solo queen rooms that share a bathroom.
 Evening studio hours, transportation from/to train station.
 Extra nights may be available before/after workshop.

 Email kelley@rivenworks.com to register.